mozartspa/mobx-form/website/docs/getting-started/create-form.md

 The `<Form />` component:
 - is already bound to our `form` instance (after all, it's the `form` instance that gives it to us);
 - handles `onSubmit` and `onReset` events automatically;
-- creates a React Context that children can use.
+- creates a React Context (FormContext) that children can use.

 Note: the `Form` component is exposed by our `form` instance, we're not importing it.